apache/nuttx-apps/modbus/README.md

 See also other serial settings, in particular:

 - `CONFIG_SERIAL_TERMIOS` – Serial driver supports `termios.h` interfaces
-  (`tcsetattr`, `tcflush`, etc.).
-If this is not defined, then the terminal settings (baud, parity, etc.) are not configurable at runtime; serial streams will not be flushed when closed.
+  If this is not defined, then the terminal settings (baud, parity, etc.) are not configurable at runtime.

 ## Note